NetApp/santricity/README.md

     eseries_client_certificate_common_certificates:    # List of common client certificate file paths.
 These files will be appended to each client certificate list.
     eseries_client_certificate_certificates:           # List of client certificate file paths
     eseries_server_certificate_common_certificates:    # List of common server certificates.
 These files will be appended to each controller's server certificate list.
+    eseries_server_certificate_common_passphrase:      # Common passphrase for decrypting PEM (PKCS8) private key.
     eseries_server_certificate:
+      controller_a:
-      controller_a:                                    # List of server certificates for the storage systems controller A. Leave blank to use self-signed certificate.
+        certificates:                                  # List of server certificates for the storage systems controller A. Leave blank to use self-signed certificate.
+        passphrase:                                    # Passphrase for decrypting PEM (PKCS8) private key.
+      controller_b:
-      controller_b:                                    # List of server certificates for the storage systems controller B. Leave blank to use self-signed certificate.
+        certificates:                                  # List of server certificates for the storage systems controller B. Leave blank to use self-signed certificate.
+        passphrase:                                    # Passphrase for decrypting PEM (PKCS8) private key.

     # Drive firmware defaults
     eseries_drive_firmware_firmware_list:                 # Local path list for drive firmware.